Azure/sg-aks-workshop/cluster-pre-provisioning/README.md

 ## AKS Creation Azure Firewall Pre-requisites

 This section walks through setting up Azure Firewall inbound and outbound rules.
-The main purpose of the firewall here is to help organizations to set up ingress and egress traffic rules so the AKS Cluster is not just open to the world and cannot reach out to everything on the Internet at the same time.
+The main purpose of this firewall is to help organizations set up ingress and egress traffic rules to protect the AKS Cluster from unnecessary internet traffic.

 **NOTE: Completely locking down inbound and outbound rules for AKS is not supported and will result in a broken cluster.**

 **NOTE: There are no inbound rules required for AKS to run.
 The only time an inbound rule is required is to expose a workload/service.**

-It starts with creating a Public IP address and then gets into creating the Azure Firewall along with all of the Network (think ports and protocols) and Application (think egress traffic based on FQDNs) rules.
-If you want to lock down destination IP Addresses on some of the firewall rules you will have to use the destination IP Addresses for the datacenter region you are deploying into due to how AKS communicates with the managed control plane.
+First, we will create a Public IP address.
+Then we will create the Azure Firewall, along with all of the Network (think ports and protocols) and Application (think egress traffic based on FQDNs) rules.

+If you want to lockdown destination IP Addresses on some of the firewall rules, you will have to use the destination IP Addresses for the datacenter region you are deploying into; this is based on how AKS communicates with the managed control plane.
 The list of IP Addresses per region in XML format can be found and downloaded by clicking [here](https://www.microsoft.com/en-us/download/details.aspx?id=56519).

-**NOTE: Azure Firewall, like other Network Virtual Appliances (NVAs), can be costly so please take note of that when deploying and if you intend to leave everything running.**
+**NOTE: Azure Firewall, like other Network Virtual Appliances (NVAs), can be costly; please be aware of this when deploying, especially if you intend to leave everything running.**

 ```bash
 # Add the Azure Firewall extension to Azure CLI in case you do not already have it.